Travels with my Godmother: Bangkok Shopping and Eating

 The Small Print

-As mentioned above, this post is a bout a trip in 2009, so places and situations change.
+As mentioned above, this post is about a trip in 2009, so places and situations change.
 I have researched every place mentioned in here again and updated to 2021 information.
-Please note that I do not recommend travel at the time of writing due to the coronavirus.
-I hope that in a year or two we will be able to travel with minimal restrictions again and hope you can use this post as an inspiration for your Bangkok travel plans.
+Further minor edits (accommodation updates) were made in October 2023.
+I hope you can use this post as an inspiration for your Bangkok travel plans.